Daniel-VDM/Intro-CS-projects/Data_Structure/AmoebaFamily/README.md

 >- another version of the AmoebaIterator class in which the next() method efficiently returns amoebas breadth first;
 >- constructors for these iterators that run in constant time.

+**For more details on the project and its specification take a look at the prompt *(http://www-inst.eecs.berkeley.edu/~selfpace/47b/p1/iterator-exercises/)*.
+Just incase it has been changed, I have included the webfiles for the Fall 2017 version of the project.
+Its in the folder titled "Project Prompt (Web Files)"**

 ************************************************

 ##### PERSONAL NOTE #####